Mortgage

 • Travel costs

-Which expenses are deductible varies depending on whether you’re renting out a home you have no personal use of versus one you use personally.
-The rules also vary depending on whether your use is part time (like with a vacation home) or full time, as in a roommate situation.
+Which expenses are deductible varies depending on whether you’re renting out a home you do not make personal use of versus one you do use personally.
+The rules also vary depending on whether you use the house part time (such as with a vacation home) or full time, as in with a roommate situation.

 The rental expenses deduction is also unique in that you can use it even if you don’t itemize on Schedule A. Instead, you’ll use Schedule E (Form 1040) to report the rental income and calculate your deduction.